RedisLabs/redislabs-docs/content/rs/concepts/high-availability/replication.md

 size, as explained in [Database memory limit](/redis-enterprise-documentation/database-configuration/database-memory-limit).

-Redis on Flash Replication Considerations {#redis-flash-replication-considerations}
+Redis on Flash Replication Considerations
 -----------------------------------------

 We recommend that you set the sequential replication feature using